 Review

-El Jimador grows and harvests their agave in Amatitán, located in the Mexican state of Jalisco.
-The agave is not produced from seeds, but rather from offshoots, resulting in an exciting agave heritage.
+Tequila distiller El Jimador grows and harvests its agave in Amatitán, in the Mexican state of Jalisco.
+Their agave is not produced from seeds but from offshoots.

-El Jimador Añejo is a premium tequila that is double distilled then aged for 12 months in American oak barrels for added depth and a fuller flavour profile.
+El Jimador Añejo tequila is double distilled and aged for 12 months in American oak barrels for added depth and richness of flavour.

-Notes of vanilla and toffee and a cheeky nip of spice are what welcomes your palette first.
-Soon comes a mix of woody notes which become almost peppery towards the finish.
+Notes of vanilla and toffee and a cheeky nip of spice are up first.
+Soon comes a mix of woody flavours, and fresh agave becomes almost peppery towards the finish.

 5. Olmeca Altos Añejo